 Can you reuse a chainsaw pant after it is cut?

 Chainsaw pants, when hit, become useless.
-When the chainsaw pant has performed its protective function, its integrity drops as the packed fibers become released, making the pants unsafe to reuse.
+When the chainsaw pant has performed its protective function, its integrity drops as the packed fibers release, making the pants unsafe to reuse.

 READ MORE: How Should Chainsaw Chaps Fit?